OmkarRatnaparkhi/Machine_Learning_Application_using_Balls_dataset/README.md

 * For installing Scikit-learn library use command as : pip install -U scikit-learn
 * Scikit-learn(sklearn) is a free software machine learning library for the Python programming language.
 * It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
+* In this application Decision Tree algorithm is used which is imported from Scikit-learn(sklearn) library.
+* Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+A tree can be seen as a piecewise constant approximation.
+Reference :https://scikit-learn.org/stable/modules/tree.html

 ### Steps used to design this application :
 Step1: Get the data for the machine learning application. </br>